makise-homura/rumia/README.md

         as root using `ssh_password` as SSH password.
 Obvioulsy it is absolutely insecure, avoid using this method by any measures.
 Note:
-        `require` should contain "`sshpass`" for this, and `sshpass` utility should be installed on remote computer.
+        `require` should contain "`sshpass`" for this, and `sshpass` utility should be installed on the computer where RUMIA is running.

     * `ping_cmd`: Check an availability of remote computer.
 If machine is unavailable, then no further polling is performed.
 Should print nothing,